jdell64/conductor/README.md

 ####some_config_file_path

+**Ticket Prefix**

+    ticket_prefix: 'COND'

-ticket_prefix - a string value to prefix to the beginning of your tickets.
+A string value to prefix to the beginning of your tickets.
 Defaults to 'COND' which produces tickets that look like 'COND1', 'COND2', etc.

+**Ticket Levels**

+    urgency:on
+    impact:on
+    priority:off

+This determines what levels you want applied to your ticket.
+ITIL uses urgency and impact.
+You may (in addition or alternatively), use priority.

+**Ticket Level Lists**

+    urgency_list:['High', 'Mid', 'Low']
+    impact_list:['High', 'Mid', 'Low']
+    priority_list:['Critical', 'High', 'Medium', 'Low']

+The levels that are available for a ticket to be classified at.
+Changing these will not migrate old tickets to a new classification.

+**Auth**

+    auth:'local'

+Where is the auth service?
+Out of the box, local is supported.

 ##models